fengjixuchui/ExecRemoteAssembly/README.md

 # Credits
 All the Credits goes to:
 https://github.com/mez-0/InMemoryNET
-This is an improved version of this project that supports AMSI & ETW patching and arguments parsing
+This is an improved version of this project that supports AMSI & ETW patching and URI parsing